m-soro/Project_2/README.md

 #### Back End

-- The two APIs have some overlapping data, like the resort information, but one is finicky with resort's name and while the other is permissive and almost never return an error.
+- The two APIs have some overlapping data, like the resort information, but one is finicky with resort's name and the other is permissive and almost never returns an error.

 - Another challenge is that each day's forecast is nested into three objects.
 I had a bit of challenge extracting this data.
 I used multiple return statements and drilled down in each object nest then use Object.keys(myObj) and map method to extract these data.